 Individual Retirement Accounts (IRAs)

 Upon divorce, IRAs are generally considered the sole property of the original owner.
-However, if you make contributions to your IRA from your earnings during the course of your marriage, your spouse will be entitled to a proportionate amount of IRA assets.
+However, if you make contributions to your IRA from your earnings during your marriage, your spouse will be entitled to a proportionate amount of IRA assets.
 The exact distribution amount is subject to state laws.

-IRA funds can be transferred tax-free from one spouse to another by a written divorce decree, but if you are the recipient of IRA funds you can be held responsible for a 20 percent federal income tax unless you ask your IRA trustee to roll the transferred funds into your own IRA.
+IRA funds can be transferred tax-free from one spouse to another by a written divorce decree.
+But if you're the recipient of IRA funds, you can be held responsible for a 20% federal income tax.
+To prevent this, you need to ask your IRA trustee to roll the funds into your own IRA.

 In some states like Ohio, statutes provide for automatic revocation of any estate plan provisions that mention your former spouse.
-Be sure to check the applicable laws in your state and make any necessary changes or you may find yourself unintentionally leaving property and assets to your former spouse.
+Be sure to check the applicable laws in your state and make any necessary changes.
+If you don't, you may find yourself unintentionally leaving property and assets to your former spouse.